 Learn360’s Influential Women Topic Center

 The award-winning Learn360 has an entire Topic Center about influential women.
 Found in the Social Studies category, the Learn360 Influential Women Topic Center features editorially selected videos, printables, and interactive content on remarkable women in history and today for grades 3–12.
-Learn about Amelia Earhardt, Antonia Pantoja, Greta Thunberg, Barbara Jordan, Malala Yousafzai, Abigail Adams, Susan B. Anthony, Maya Lin, and more.
+Learn about Amelia Earhardt, Rosa Parks, Barbara Jordan, Antonia Pantoja, Greta Thunberg, Malala Yousafzai, Abigail Adams, Susan B. Anthony, Maya Lin, and more.
 Learn360 subscribers: Log in today to check it out!

-Other titles you’ll find (titles appear on all platforms unless otherwise noted; some of these titles contain mature themes or content—viewer discretion is advised):
+(Not all titles are available on all platforms or in all countries; some of these titles contain mature themes or content—viewer discretion is advised.)

 Subscribers, log into Learn360, Classroom Video On Demand, Access Video On Demand, and Films On Demand today to watch these videos now!